Picking One’s Skin

 Excoriation typically begins during adolescence and commonly coincides with or following the onset of puberty around the ages of 13-15, but also may occur among children under the age of 10, or adults between the ages of 30 and 45.
 It is a disorder that affects 1.4% of adults and experienced more by women than men.

 I have picked my skin as long as I could remember.
-There were periods where I had ragged middle fingers because I’d constantly pull on the skin of my fingertips because it was dry and I was fascinated by the dry, flaky tips.
+There were periods where I had ragged middle fingers because I’d constantly pull on the skin of my fingertips because it was dry and I was fascinated by them.
 Also, I liked playing with the dry, flaky skin tips by pulling it apart and feeling the roughness.

 The Diagnostic and Statistical Manuel of Mental Disorders, Fifth Edition criteria for Excoriation consists of: